meetkabeershah/meetkabeershah.github.io/_posts/2015-9-18-tring-tracks.md

 [courtesy](http://diylol.com/)

-Any new answers or comments will be shown next to a `pink + red + orange` colored [font-awesome flag icon](http://fortawesome.github.io/Font-Awesome/icon/flag/).
+Any [new notification](https://nerdspal.com/Home/Notifications) for will be shown next to a pinkish red [flag icon](http://fortawesome.github.io/Font-Awesome/icon/flag/) on the top bar on the website.

 Faster vectoring and my personal fan-nism for [font awesome](http://fortawesome.github.io/Font-Awesome/icons/) made me choose it.
-The other good thing is it doesn't forces [my own servers](http://www.bootstrapcdn.com/#fontawesome_tab).
+The other good thing is it takes load off [from my servers](http://www.bootstrapcdn.com/#fontawesome_tab).

 The [community](https://fortawesome.github.io/Font-Awesome/community/) is constantly updating the toolkit and bringing new icons for production.
 Hats off guys!